Anyone can sound great on the piano!

 I enjoy helping walk students step-by-step.
 I get great satisfaction from helping my students develop musically.
 I get the most joy from seeing my students progress.
 Myself, personally, I get great joy from rich-sounding musical material.

-I ask what the student wants to learn, musically.
+For an adult, I might ask what s/he wants to learn, musically.
 I'll play some examples of simple figures and chords.
 This will give the student some of idea of what s/he can sound like after practicing the materials that I teach.

-The first thing the student should learn is to visually identify the pattern (sets) of 2, and 3 black keys on the piano keyboard.
+The first thing that a beginner to piano needs to learn is to visually identify the pattern (sets) of 2, and 3 black keys on the piano keyboard.
 In relation to this visually-identified pattern, the letter names of the white keys can become familiar.

 Simple figures and concepts are introduced, which the student should practice and gain familiarity and fluency with.
 Additional things are added, incrementally.
 I think it is best to practice one hand, at a time -- and then combine hands , simultaneously, later.